homotopic/shake-plus/README.md

   * `ShakePlus r a = ShakePlus (ReaderT r Rules a)`
 * `Text` instead of `String` wherever it is appropriate.
-* `within` style variants of the standard file and directory operations that in some cases return or accept `Env (Path b Dir) (Path Rel File)` values to keep tags of parent directories.
+* `within` style variants of the standard file and directory operations that in some cases return or accept `Within b (Path Rel File)` values to keep tags of parent directories.

 This is an early release and some things may be missing or broken, but so far the conveniences have been worth it.
 Some notes on the approach are